8 steps for better device security

 - Always have your operating system up to date

-Turn on GPS/Wifi tracking where possible
+3. Turn on GPS tracking

-Update your device regularly
+4. Update your device regularly

-Most viruses, malware and hackers rely on taking advantage of old loopholes in your devices operating/security system to do damage.
-When these loopholes are exposed companies rush to patch the software and send an update to your device.
+Most viruses, malware and hackers rely on taking advantage of old loopholes in your operating systems to do damage.
+When these loopholes are exposed, companies rush to patch the software and send an update to your device.

 Take it for granted that someone may be watching and make sure you are connected only to secure websites.
 You can check this by making sure the URL starts with HTTPS instead of HTTP.
 That extra ‘S’ will make a big difference as it makes sure that the only people seeing the data sent is you and the server the website is stored on.

 Also, when you’re done browsing be sure to have your device “forget this network” as it will prevent it from automatically connecting to it in the future.

-Avoid dodgy websites
+6. Avoid dodgy websites like streaming sites

-If selling or passing on your device, make sure to reset it
+7. If selling or passing on your device, make sure to reset it

 - When signing in, never click “remember password” or “save sign-in information” on the browser